-We select three widely used large language models as deep search agents for training: Qwen2.5-3B-Base \cite{Qwen2.5}, Qwen2.5-7B-Base, and Llama-3.2-3B-Instruct\footnote{We also experimented with Llama-3.2-3B-Base, but due to its poor instruction-following ability, it could not be properly trained under the standard GRPO setup and was therefore unsuitable for a fair comparison.}.
-For retrieval, we follow \citet{Search-R1} and use the Wikipedia dump from December 20, 2018 as the retrieval corpus, and adopt E5-Base-V2 as the dense retriever.
-Further, we employ ms-marco-MiniLM-L12-v2 as the reranker.
-Whenever the deep search agent initiates a search, the dense retriever first returns the top-20 most relevant documents, which are subsequently reranked to identify the top-3.

-We perform full fine-tuning of the deep search agent, with training hyperparameters detailed in Appendix~\ref{appendix:Hyperparameters}.
+We use three widely used large language models as the backbone models for search agents: Qwen2.5-3B \cite{Qwen2.5}, Qwen2.5-7B, and Llama-3.2-3B-Instruct.
+Following \citet{Search-R1}, we use the Wikipedia dump from December 20, 2018 \cite{wiki2018} as the retrieval corpus, with E5-Base-V2 \cite{E5} as the dense retriever and ms-marco-MiniLM-L12-v2\footnote{\url{https://huggingface.co/cross-encoder/ms-marco-MiniLM-L12-v2}} as the reranker.
+For each search query, the retriever returns the top-20 documents, which are reranked to select the top-3.
+We perform full fine-tuning of the search agent, with training hyperparameters detailed in Appendix~\ref{appendix:Hyperparameters}.